UrbanCMC/foo_wpl/README.md

 WPL is an XML-based playlist format used by applications like the Windows Media Player.

-By using this plugin it is possible to play music in Foobar2000 using Cortana with Windows 10.
+## Windows 10 Cortana
+After an update to Cortana, it no longer uses .wpl playlists, but the MSWINDOWSMUSIC protocol.
+This means that it is no longer possible to use this plugin to play music from Cortana in foobar2000.

 ## Download
 The latest binary version can always be found [here] (https://github.com/UrbanCMC/foo_wpl/releases)